 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in breast implant lawsuits.
 We are handling individual litigation nationwide and currently accepting new breast implant complications cases in all 50 states.

-Free Case Evaluation: Again, if you or a loved one has been diagnosed with cancer or had a doctor suggest breast implant removal because of a predisposition of cancer, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Again, if you or a loved one has been diagnosed with cancer or had a doctor suggest breast implant removal because of a predisposition of cancer, you should contact our law firm immediately.
+You may be entitled to a settlement by filing a suit and our attorneys can help.